These are adapted from cookbooks, websites, family, and friends. All are vegan.

 ½ teaspoon salt

 Rinse the quinoa in a strainer.
 In a medium pot, combine the quinoa and water.
-Bring to a boil.
+Turn the heat to high and bring to a boil.
 Reduce the heat.
 Stir in the turmeric, salt, and pepper.
 Cover and simmer for 15-20 minutes until the water is completely absorbed.
 Remove from the heat and fluff with a fork.

 In a small bowl, combine the sun-dried tomatoes, pine nuts, nutritional yeast, soy sauce, cayenne pepper, and salt.